 The new system will apply a sliding scale based on the value of an estate.
 Estates below £50,000 will no longer pay probate fees, but estates worth between £50,000 and £300,000 will be required to pay £300, estates worth between £300,000 and £500,000 will be required to pay £1,000 and estates worth between £500,000 and £1 million will be required to pay £4,000 .

 Estates worth more than £1million but less than £1.6million will face fees of £8,000, those worth between £1.6 million and £2 million will face fees of £12,000 and those totalling more than £2million will face a £20,000 probate fee – the latter of which represents a 9,000 per cent increase.

-Claire Davis, Director of Solicitors for the Elderly (SFE), an independent, national organisation of lawyers, criticised the Government’s decision, saying: “For the 62 per cent of estates that use a solicitor, the Probate Registry performs a purely administrative role, and the value of the estate has no bearing on the work undertaken.
+Claire Davis, Director of Association of Lifetime Lawyers (SFE), an independent, national organisation of lawyers, criticised the Government’s decision, saying: “For the 62 per cent of estates that use a solicitor, the Probate Registry performs a purely administrative role, and the value of the estate has no bearing on the work undertaken.

 “To burden larger estates with a significantly larger fee is an unfair form of taxation.
 For people in this situation, their property is often their primary asset, and they have little cash to pay for higher probate fees, on top of other necessities such as inheritance tax (‘IHT’) or the use of a solicitor.

 “The increase in probate fees will place a burden on families at a sensitive and distressing time and is likely to put people who are vulnerable and/or elderly at risk.
 Our fear is that such clients might be persuaded to take steps to avoid probate fees, even if the effect is to leave them with insufficient assets to provide for themselves for the rest of their life.”